rbonfichi/bootstrap/README.md

 # bootstrap
-My first repository on GitHub.
-Contains R scripts pertinent to bootstrap
+This repository contains R scripts pertinent to bootstrap